Anthares101/the3musketeers-k8s-lab-hyperv/README.md

 Vagrant is gonna start three Ubuntu machines alongside a NAT switch called T3MSwitch with the IP range 10.10.20.0/24, you may need to tweak this a bit if you have conflicts.

+Put the repository directory anywhere **outside** WSL, for some reason Vagrant hates to be launched in WSL directories:
 ```bash
 vagrant up
 ```